-In 2016, the Bank continued to deploy use of advanced models under development for analysis of the Bank's retail credit.
-A system for rating and underwriting individual and small business clients was deployed to all Bank branches and serves as an additional tool, beyond traditional Bank analysis, for management and regular monitoring of client risk by the Retail Division.
-In 2017, additional deployment and usability processes are planned.
-The credit risk profile of individual clients, based on the internal model, shows a relatively low risk level which is stable over time.
+In the second quarter of 2017, the Bank continued to deploy and use advanced models under development for analysis of the Bank's retail credit.
+The credit risk profile of individual clients, based on the internal model, shows a risk level which is not high and stable over time.
 For more information about loans to individuals, see the chapter "Credit risk" below.

 Business loans are managed using a range of risk benchmarks and its risk level is low-medium.
-Exposure to concentration with respect to borrowers / borrower groups is very low and managed subject to strict restrictions, hence this risk level was classified as low.